arielgee/Sage-Like/.misc/tasks.md

 * check --color-preference-hover at home with dark mode
 * executeScript() runAt: "document_end"; change to document_idle to avoide errors for slow loaded like 'https://rss.com/'		=> CHANGED TO "document_idle"
 	* try this: all logs to each executeScript(),  keep first 2 as document_end and the rest set to document_idle and see what is what
----

-## Next
-* in following link pagePopup finds feed but discovery do not: http://israblog.nana10.co.il/blogread.asp?blog=177394&blogcode=11287921
-	* discovery processed 'http://israblog.nana10.co.il/sidebar/blog_rss.asp?blog=177394'. '/sidebar/'!?!?!?!?!?!?
-REALLY?
-	* in pathname is empty and file is not
-* consider '@media (prefers-color-scheme: dark)' for sidebar
 * BUG: Feeds are not added to tree from pagePopup!
 OR are added to the top of the tree!!!
 	* condition: when sidebar is closed and all tree folders are closed and all feeds are in folders
 	* result: sidebar is opend but feed are not added OR are added to the top of the tree!!!